Board of Directors, AFSP Illinois

 Staff, AFSP Illinois

-Diana Cazares, Special Events Manager: Diana comes to AFSP with development and event management experience with the City of Chicago, Northwestern University, and the American Liver Foundation.
+Diana Cazares, Special Events Manager (she/her): Diana comes to AFSP with development and event management experience with the City of Chicago, Northwestern University, and the American Liver Foundation.
 Diana directly oversees the Chicagoland Out of the Darkness Walk.